C Battery vs. D Battery: The Ultimate Guide

 • D Battery Size: 61.5 x 34.2 mm (~2.42 x ~1.35 inches).

-As one can see, the total volume of the batteries differs by ~2.1 ratio.
+As one can see, the total volume of the batteries differs by ~2.1 ratio - D-cell batteries are both taller and wider than C-cell batteries and have higher capacity.

 Although differing in size, both C and D batteries are offered in more or less the same chemistries: